sumitkarki188/Breast-Cancer-Predection/README.md

-🧠 Breast Cancer Prediction Using Machine Learning
+Breast Cancer Prediction Using Machine Learning
-A machine learning-based approach to predict breast cancer using Logistic Regression, Decision Tree, and Random Forest classifiers.
+A machine learning-based project to predict breast cancer using Logistic Regression, Decision Tree, and Random Forest classifiers.

 📌 Project Overview
-Breast cancer is one of the leading causes of death among women worldwide.
-This project aims to build predictive models that can assist in early detection of breast cancer using structured medical data.
-By leveraging supervised learning algorithms, the models predict whether a tumor is benign or malignant based on diagnostic attributes.
+Breast cancer is one of the most common cancers affecting women worldwide.
+This project applies supervised machine learning models to predict whether a tumor is benign or malignant, using structured medical data.
+The aim is to assist in early diagnosis and improve treatment decisions.

-📂 Contents
+📂 Table of Contents
-Introduction
+Project Overview

 Dataset and Preprocessing